Belan-Mihail/cooking-blog/README.md

 - The main section of the page displays a form with various fields for updating the publication.

-- This page is available only to authorized users of the site who are the authors of the article
+- This page is available only to authorized users of the site who are the authors of the post

 - After updating, the post is initially submitted for approval to the administration (about which the user is notified) and the user is redirected to the main page of the site.